 Mark Thomas: Check Up Our NHS @ 70: Battersea Arts Centre, London, 2019

-Mark Thomas’ show that I saw at The Battersea Arts Centre in April 2019 celebrated the 70th anniversary of the founding of the National Health Service.
+Comedian Mark Thomas has been performing stand-up comedy for thirty-four years and I saw his show at the Battersea Arts Centre in April 2019 which celebrated the 70th anniversary of the founding of the National Health Service.
 The comedian looked at the its current state, where it is going and what needs to be done to keep it.
-The show was filled with detailed, well researched facts from the angry, energetic and extremely likeable political activist and stand-up comedian.
+The show was filled with detailed, well researched fact from the angry, energetic and extremely likeable political activist and stand-up comedy.
 Thomas’ summarised the performance by explaining to the audience that the NHS is held together by goodwill, faith and public service and not solely by profit.
 I was in complete agreement with him as I will never forget my time in hospital.
 The great, witty raconteur delivered a though-provoking, entertaining show and I for one want to thank the NHS for all that it does.

 I saw Thomas again at The Old Firestation in Carlisle in October 2019 where he performed a new work-in-progress show 50 Things About Us.
 After about twenty minutes of talking about operations and being funny, an unfortunate incident occurred were a member of the audience fell ill.
 The show was stopped, an ambulance had to be called and he was taken to hospital.
 The audience remained calm and we were reassured that he was okay.
 Once the show resumed, Thomas went up a gear and ranted about heckling, the prime minister, the National Anthem and playing golf.
 It was a real tonic to listen to his honest, intelligent and comical views in such a confused political time.
 Thomas is one of the best comedians at telling a story and I look forward to seeing him again soon.